 You need to try these delicious Gluten Free Apple Turnovers!
 Made with fresh, juicy apples and a crispy, flaky crust, these turnovers are the perfect snack for anyone with a gluten intolerance.
 Dairy & egg free options too!

-Despite there now being a large range of pre-packaged gluten free sweet treats available, it is still hard to find gluten free bakery items.
+Despite there now being a large range of pre-packaged gluten-free sweet treats available, finding decent gluten-free bakery items can be a bit tricky due to cross-contamination concerns.

 There are few better things in life than buttery, flaky pastry.
-Combine that with juicy, spicy but sweet apples and I think I could be in heaven!
+Combine that with juicy, spiced sweet apples and I think I could be in heaven.
+Cue my easy gluten-free apple turnovers!

-I love Jus-Rol puff pastry and have used it in a number of my recipes such as these Vegetable Curry Pies, Bacon & Cheese Turnovers, (another bakery favourite) & these Gluten Free Mini Sausage Rolls, so knew it would be ideal to use for these turnovers.
+I'm a big fan of Jus-Rol puff pastry and have used it in a number of my recipes such as these Vegetable Curry Pies, Bacon & Cheese Turnovers, (another bakery favourite) Vegan Pesto Pinwheels, puff pastry pizza & these Gluten Free Mini Sausage Rolls, so knew it would be ideal to use for these turnovers.

 Jump to: